Loading data into aeon¶

 import aeon

-from aeon.datasets import load_from_tsfile
+from aeon.datasets import load_from_ts_file

 DATA_PATH = os.path.join(os.path.dirname(aeon.__file__), "datasets/data")

-train_x, train_y = load_from_tsfile(DATA_PATH + "/ArrowHead/ArrowHead_TRAIN.ts")
+train_x, train_y = load_from_ts_file(DATA_PATH + "/ArrowHead/ArrowHead_TRAIN.ts")

-test_x, test_y = load_from_tsfile(DATA_PATH + "/ArrowHead/ArrowHead_TEST.ts")
+test_x, test_y = load_from_ts_file(DATA_PATH + "/ArrowHead/ArrowHead_TEST.ts")

 test_x[0][0][:5]